asyncapi/generator/docs/template.md

   },
 ```

+> Note: Whenever you make a change to package.json make sure you perform an update with `npm install` to synchronize with package-lock.json and validate if the file is not broken after your changes.

 Templates are reusable.
 Same template can be modified and used for different purposes.
 [Hooks](hooks.md) allow Templates to perform multiple tasks.
 Hooks are fractions of code that can be added to your Template.
-They can be plugged-in into the generation process to perform multiple actions.
+They can be plugged-in onto the generation process to perform multiple actions.
 For example, we can configure a hook that generates a pdf after the generation process is completed.

+Similarly, you can have your Template perform multiple actions before or after the generation process with the help of Hooks.

+Render engines are actually responsible for generating–code, documentation, markdown, diagrams, or anything else you may have specified to be generated as output.
+AsyncAPI templates support multiple render engines including Nunjucks and React.

+Each rendering engine has its own process and unique set of features.
+Hence, your choice of render engine greatly affects how you write a Template.
+Even though you are free to use the render engine of your choice, AsyncAPI recommends you to use React render engine for your projects.